yerlantemir/SDUdent-Telegram-Bot/README.md

 # SDUdent-Telegram-Bot
-Bot which sends notifications to SDUdents
+Bot which sends notification to SDUdents